ruiqimao/qmkbuilder/README.md

 Rest in Peace, kbfirmware.com: 9 January 2017 - 13 March 2021

+### Docker Image

+The latest image of kbfirmware.com is available as a Docker image, available at https://hub.docker.com/repository/docker/ruiqimao/kbfirmware.

+By default, this image will use port 80.
+To use any other port, expose and set the `PORT` environment variable accordingly.

 ## Setup

 To set up the project for development, run `npm install` in the root of the project to install dependencies.